mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Name of the cloud service that hosts the data lake's data stores.
+Name of the cloud service that hosts the Atlas Data Federation data stores.

 ---